 You don't want a meeting with a stranger to go sour, so establish the selling price, type of payment, time and place for the meeting, and any special circumstances, such as a title exchanges, before agreeing to meet in person.

 Meet in public and bring a friend

 If meeting with a Craigslist contact to buy or sell a small item, take along a buddy and meet in a public place.
-Coffee shops, malls or even the parking lot of the local police station are all possibilities.
+Where should you meet for a Craigslist transaction?
+Coffee shops, shopping centers or even the parking lot of the local police station are all possibilities.
 Keep your cell phone handy and turned on during the meeting.

 Stay safe when a buyer comes to your house

-If you are selling furniture or other large items, the buyer will probably come to your home.
+If you're selling furniture or other large items, the buyer will probably come to your home.
 Use these Craigslist precautions to make the transaction more comfortable.